Take the quiz

 6. They place braces on teeth.

-7. Once the braces are place, they have to remove the transfer splints.
+7. Once the braces are placed, they have to remove the transfer splints.

 8. They then clean up adhesive residue.

-On the other hand, there are lingual braces that are generally placed following the indirect bracket bonding technique.
-As the name suggests, lingual braces are placed on the lingual (back) side of the teeth.
-For these, the specialist will have to work in a somewhat smaller space that is difficult to access, so the use of indirect bracket bonding helps in the process.
+Alternative methods are lingual braces; generally placed following the indirect bracket bonding technique.
+As the name suggests, lingual braces are placed on the lingual, side - meaning the back of the teeth.

-Finally, we have the self-ligating braces.
-These are generally placed in one big piece, since the arch passes through the interior of each of the brackets and they are all connected from the start.
+There are also self-ligating braces.
+Generally, they're placed in one big piece, since the arch passes through the interior of each of the brackets and they are all connected from the start.
 These are the only braces that don’t quite follow the direct or indirect bracket bonding methods.

 Shot of patient’s braces being put on